 New York University Law School, J.D.

 Sirrah Harris is NYLAG’s first-ever director of outreach and access to justice programs.
-She supervises and develops strategies for outreach and engagement through a number of community-based legal access projects including the Mobile Legal Help Center, Legal Hand, the UJA Safety and Stability Project, and the COVID-19 Legal Resource Hotline.
-These projects serve community members through partnerships with sites across NYC’s five boroughs to provide civil legal information, resources, and representation to individuals who otherwise may not have been able to access legal assistance.
-She supervises a team of lawyers, paralegals, and volunteers who are committed to the mission of increasing access to justice by providing quality legal services within communities that may not be reached by traditional legal offices.
+She supervises and develops strategies for outreach and engagement through a number of community-based legal access projects including the Mobile Legal Help Center, Legal Hand, and the UJA Safety and Stability Project.
+These projects work with partners across NYC’s five boroughs to provide civil legal information, resources, and representation to individuals who otherwise may not have been able to access legal assistance.

-Sirrah was most recently the project director for the Mobile Legal Help Center, which she will continue to lead.
-Prior to then, she worked as the onsite NYLAG attorney at the Legal Hand office in Crown Heights to provide legal resources, information, and referrals to unrepresented community members in a walk-in storefront office.
-Before that, she was a staff attorney in NYLAG’s Storm Response Unit, where she worked primarily with people affected by Superstorm Sandy on consumer issues.
+Previously, Sirrah worked as the project director for the Mobile Legal Help Center; the onsite NYLAG attorney at the Legal Hand office in Crown Heights; and as a staff attorney in NYLAG’s Storm Response Unit.
 Before joining NYLAG, Sirrah worked at the Lenox Hill Neighborhood House as an Equal Justice Works AmeriCorps Fellow and staff attorney in their Workers’ Rights Project.

 Fordham University School of Law, J.D.